docyes/backbonebase/README.md

 ##### reset `model.reset(attrs, options)`

 Clear a model silently and subsquently set new attributes.
-Useful for when you don't want a double set of change events and the defaults are not sufficient. options are proxied to `model.set` and `{setter: true}` will use the `model.setter`.
+Useful for when you don't want a double set of change events and the defaults are not sufficient. `options` are proxied to `model.set` while `{setter: true}` will use `model.setter`.